Today at FWM

 - Christmas Day

-The Fabric Workshop and Museum has reimagined our Study Tours and Hands-on Workshops in response to COVID-19 best practices.
-We will resume offering onsite tours of our galleries and studios (for groups of ten or fewer) later this year.
-In the meantime, we are working on a variety of virtual tour and workshop offerings so that the experience of visiting FWM can come to you!
-Virtual tours will be available starting in September 2020; visit our Education pages for more information or contact [email protected]
+The Fabric Workshop and Museum has reimagined our tours and workshops in response to COVID-19 best practices and with city and state restrictions in mind.
+We have resumed offering onsite tours and workshops (for groups of ten or less), and will continue to offer a variety of virtual tours and workshops so that the experience of visiting FWM can come to you!
+Visit our Education pages for more information or contact [email protected]

 We look forward to welcoming you back to FWM and are working to ensure a safe and positive experience for our visitors.